How to Comply

 - What other forms might be used to complete the Equal Benefits process?

 - How does the Contract Monitoring Division determine if my policies and benefits are compliant with the requirements of the Equal Benefits Ordinance?

-- Tips for completing the compliance process.
+- Are there tips for completing the compliance process?

 - What can I expect from an audit?